-At each site, the informed consent process for screening, enrollment, off site visits, specimen storage, and IDIs and FGDs will be conducted according to site SOPs.
+At each site, the informed consent process for screening, enrollment, off site visits, specimen storage, and/or decliner screening & enrollment will be conducted according to site SOPs.

 5.4 Informed Consent for Screening

 Informed consent for screening must be obtained before performing any study screening procedures.
 For participants who do not consent to screening, no screening procedures should be performed and no data that can be linked to the participant's name or other personal identifier(s) should be recorded.